sachin-desai/exablox-interview/README.md

 --------------------------------------------------------------------------------
 The secret key shared between sender and reciever can be easily compromised in transit, or post receipt.
-What mechanism would you utilize to ensure security and prevent man in the middle attacks?
+What mechanism would you utilize to ensure security and prevent a man in the middle attacks?

-Would the nature of file updates (static vs. dynamic) affect your choice of Merkel tree implementation?
-Would a bloom filter be a better fit?
+Would the nature of file updates (static vs. dynamic) affect your choice of Merkle tree implementation?
+Would a Bloom filter be a better fit?